Pradeepsingh143/EcommerceApp/client/README.md

-# Frontend javascript Ecommerce app
+# Full stack mern Ecommerce app

-## This app is created for learning purpose as an internship with ineuron
+## This is create as an learning purpose